vroby65/vsh/README.md

 # vsh
-Here's the translation of the script description and syntax from Italian to English:

 ## Description
 vsh is a script invoked as a prefix that allows positioning and resizing windows across screens.
 It's ideal if you have multiple monitors and want to launch a program on a different screen.
 The only dependency is xdotool.